AlekseyBuzmakov/LibGastonForSofia/README.md

 ```

 ### The **return** value of the callback function.
 The callback function returns a boolean value that adds an aditional control over **Gaston**.
 It is very usefull for branch cutting.
 Basically it returns the necessity of the expanision of the current graph pattern.
-If the user knows somehow that the current graph and all its supergraph is of no use, it can return **false** from callback function by saving some computational time.
+If the user knows somehow that the current graph and all its supergraph is of no use, it can return **false** from the callback function saving some computational time.
 If the callback function always returns **true**, then the result is exactly the same as the one returned by original **Gaston** with the corresponding parameters.